MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-console-part-2.md

 2. In the lower pane, look at the **Locals** window.
 (If it's closed, choose **Debug** > **Windows** > **Locals** to open it.)

-   In the Locals window, you see each variable that is currently in scope, along with it's value and type.
+   In the Locals window, you see each variable that is currently in scope, along with its value and type.

    ![Screenshot of Locals window](media/vs-2019/calculator2-debug-locals-window.png)